Carnival of Souls: Reception and legacy

+Rights

+Although some believe that Carnival of Souls is in the public domain, the original filmmakers received official copyright status on the film in 1987 in the names of Harold Harvey and John W. Clifford.
+This was done under copyright registration number PAO1-230-677, in the Office of the United States Register of Copyrights in Washington, D.C.
+John W. Clifford also has a copyright on his original unpublished screenplay manuscript (copyright # PAU2-064-013).
+Clifford and Harvey were legally able to copyright their film because the original distributor, Harcourt Productions, never filed for copyright in 1962.
+The film, including the original negative and a handful of surviving prints and outtakes, were purchased from the filmmakers, along with all rights, by Peter Soby and Matthew Irvine of Chicago West Entertainment in January 1997.

 Home media

-Due to its public domain status in the United States, Carnival of Souls has been released in a significant number of formats through numerous distributors, which, according to film scholars Chris Vander Kaay and Kathleen Fernandez-Vander Kaay, has ensured it "a constant presence in the video market and [contributed to] its enduring cult popularity."
-The Criterion Collection issued a 2-disc DVD set of the film in 2000, featuring both a 78-minute theatrical version and an extended 84-minute director's cut.
+Carnival of Souls has been released in a significant number of formats through numerous distributors, which, according to film scholars Chris Vander Kaay and Kathleen Fernandez-Vander Kaay, has ensured it "a constant presence in the video market and [contributed to] its enduring cult popularity."
+The Criterion Collection licensed the official copyright version of the film from Peter Soby and Matthew Irvine and issued a 2-disc DVD set of the film in 2000, featuring both a 78-minute theatrical version and an extended 84-minute director's cut.
 In 2009, Legend Films released the film on DVD featuring both the black-and-white and a colorized version of the directors cut, including an audio commentary track by comedian Michael J. Nelson, a former writer and host of Mystery Science Theater 3000.
 In 2016, the Criterion Collection reissued the film on DVD, as well as premiering it on Blu-ray, featuring a new restoration.